-I am a Postdoctoral Researcher at the Center of Excellence in Philosophy of the Social Sciences (TINT) and PI of a 3-year research project at the University of Helsinki.
-I have recently been awarded the Marie Skłodowska-Curie Global Fellowship for 2018-2020, which will take place at the Australian National University (2018-2019) and the University of Helsinki (2019-2020).
-My research is at the intersection of philosophy of science, philosophy of biology (especially ecology) and philosophy of the social sciences, and addresses conceptual and methodological issues in scientific practice.
+I am a Marie Skłodowska-Curie fellow at the Center of Excellence in Philosophy of the Social Sciences (TINT) and PI of a 3-year research project at the University of Helsinki.
+As part of my fellowship, I will be spending the academic year of 2018-19 at the Australian National University.
+My research is at the intersection of philosophy of science, philosophy of biology (especially ecology), and philosophy of the social sciences, and addresses conceptual and methodological issues in scientific practice.

 I am currently working on two related projects: the first, funded by MSC, addresses two problems which disproportionately affect scientific investigations in disciplines that deal with complex systems -I focus on Ecology and Economics- namely the danger of overgeneralization and the difficulty of making precise and accurate predictions.
 Scientists in these fields often face a disturbing dilemma, namely the pressure to provide increasingly precise predictions and the devastating criticism for producing predictions that are inaccurate.
 One of the ways in which scientists try to overcome this dilemma is by constructing increasingly general frameworks.
 I argue that these endeavours are doomed to fail, because there is a tradeoff between generality and predictive power in the systems studied by scientists in these disciplines.
 I propose an alternative framework for overcoming the dilemma, based on a more inclusive notion of prediction and a new method for evaluating predictions.